Koźminek, Greater Poland Voivodeship

-Koźminek is a town in Kalisz County, Greater Poland Voivodeship, in west-central Poland.
+Koźminek is a town in Kalisz County, Greater Poland Voivodeship, in central Poland.
 It serves as the seat of the gmina (administrative district) called Gmina Koźminek.

 The town has a population of 1,800.

+History

+It was granted town rights before 1369.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.

+Transport

+Koźminek lies on voivodeship road 471.

+The nearest railway station is in Opatówek.